tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 </div>
 {% endraw %}

-## Essential sections in REST API documentation
+## Next steps

+Jump into the [API reference tutorial overview](docapis_api_reference_tutorial_overview.html) for an overview of the 7 steps we'll cover in creating the API reference topic for this new endpoint.